-Now, those who read my articles know I review the anatomy of the muscle we are working, because it makes sense to know what the muscle is supposed to do, so here's the anatomy of the triceps:
+Now, those who read my articles know I review the anatomy of the muscle we are working.
+It makes sense to know what the muscle is supposed to do, so here’s the anatomy of the triceps:

-The primary function of the Tricep is to extend the elbow (straightening the arm).
-The secondary function of the Tricep is acheived only by the Long head of the muscle, which is to bring the arm down towards the body (adduction).
+The primary function of the Triceps is to extend the elbow (straightening the arm).
+The secondary function of the Triceps is achieved only by the Long head of the muscle, which is to bring the arm down towards the body (adduction).
 The triceps shares this function with the lats.

 For overall size: close grip bench press, dips ( this can be normal dips or bench dips).

 To develop the horseshoe/lateral head: pressdowns and pressdown variations.
 Much of the impressiveness of the triceps comes from the horseshoe shape.
 I can still remember seeing Frank Zane in a tight t-shirt back when he was Mr. O and the most noticeable thing about his arms was not the biceps or the size but the horseshoe.
 What is interesting to note was that his arms were only about 17 inches but you would never know by looking at him, as his arms seemed big and ripped.